voltrue2/gracenode/README.md

 ##Daemonizing your application process

-gracenode framework offers daemon tool under scriptes/daemon/
+gracenode framework comes with daemon tool to daemonize your application out-of-the-box.

 This tool is still experimental, but the aim of this tool is to allow the application to gracefully exit instead of being killed suddenly.